BiggerPockets/patterns/_patterns/build-views-with-view-components.md

 In order to make components more reusable the library provides us with concepts like the `content` helper and [slots](https://viewcomponent.org/guide/slots.html).

-Always prefer extending component or composing new ones with existing ones over creating additional components.
+Prefer extending component or composing new ones with existing ones over creating additional components.
 Feature specific components are welcomed, but they should be composed by other reusable components.
 There are more details on this topic [here](https://viewcomponent.org/viewcomponents-at-github.html#the-two-types-of-viewcomponents-we-write).